 5. Morning Star Concert for West Papua, Melbourne Concert Hall, 28 February 2003

 Three days before the concert, only 200 tickets had been bought.
 Then word got out that PM Howard had banned ABC-Radio JJJ from recording it.
 The next day all 2,500 tickets sold.

 6. West Papuan asylum-seekers beach traditional canoe on Cape York Peninsula, 2005

-After the West Papuans were awarded Australian protection visas, Indonesian President Yudhoyono recalled his ambassador from Canberra (for the first time in the history of the republic).
-PM Howard’s attempts to mend the relationship became a source of fodder for cartoonists (Note 4 for link to the 28 cartoons) although he eventually succeeded with the Lombok Treaty, which outlawed the Morning Star flag in both countries!
+PM Howard’s attempts to mend Australia’s relationship with Indonesia became a source of fodder for cartoonists (Note 4 for link to the 28 cartoons) although he eventually succeeded with the Lombok Treaty, which outlawed the Morning Star flag in both countries!

-Jacob Rumbiak, Update, West Papua (PDF and Video)
+Jacob Rumbiak, Update, West Papua (PDF, Video 7′)

 Memorial for the Martyrs and Heroes (3 slides)

 Filep Karma was the West Papua Provisional Government’s Representative for Asia.
 His non-violent protests were always violently opposed by the Indonesian military, including during the Biak Massacre in July 1998 and his incarceration after raising the Morning Star flag in 2004.

 Notes and References